arcxp-ce-support/Fusion-Training-User-Stories/README.md

+Now that we have our util functions, let's add the new output-type for Power-Ups, this will allow us to add custom configurations specific to Power-Ups.

-# Output-Type
+# Adding the new Output-Type

-&nbsp;
-## Code

-1. In components/output-types/powerups.jsx
+1. In components/output-types/powerup.jsx let's add the html

     ```